 Could you join them ?

-The Battle Outreach is suspended until after the Christmas period due to staff sickness.
+The Battle Outreach is suspended until further notice due to staff sickness.
 Please contact the main office

 Donate and help us to keep

 Without the generous support of people up and down the country, we couldn't continue to do the work we do.